twitocode/Tantalum/content/Serene.md

 |R002|Performance Bottlenecks|Application slow under load.|Medium|Regular performance testing, code profiling, database optimization.|
 |R003|Scope Creep|Too many features added during development.|High|Strict adherence to initial scope, clear change management process.|
 |...|...|...|...|...|

----

-### 10. Open Questions & Dependencies

-- [List any unresolved questions that need answers]

-- [List any external dependencies (e.g., third-party APIs, specific hardware)]

----

-### How to Use This Template Effectively:

-1. **Collaborate from Day One:** Frontend and backend teams should fill this out together.
-This ensures alignment and catches potential integration issues early.

-2. **Iterate:** This is a living document.
-As your project evolves, so should this plan.

-3. **Be Specific:** The more detail you provide, the clearer the path forward.

-4. **Prioritize:** Not everything can be high priority.
-Focus on the core features first.

-5. **Use Tools:** While this template is a document, integrate it with your chosen task management and version control systems.

-6. **Regular Reviews:** Schedule regular meetings to review progress against this plan.